AtmaMani/atmamani.github.io/pages/cheatsheets/sql/sql-1.md

 title: SQL Introduction

+SQL consists of

+ - **Data definition language** : CREATE TABLE, ALTER TABLE, CREATE DATABASE etc.
+ - **Data manipulation language**: SELECT, INSERT, UPDATE, DELETE statements
+ - **Data control language**: GRANT USER, REVOKE USER etc.

+## SQL Standards
+SQL was first created in 1970.
+ANSI then published the first SQL Standard in 1986, the second in 1992 called SQL92 or SQL2, third in 1999 called SQL99 or SQL3.
+The latest is SQL:2011

 ## 4 basic ops in a database:
 CRUD - Create, Read (Select), Update, Delete (Drop).
 In this page, we use [`sqlite3`](https://www.sqlite.org/index.html) for the database.
 SQLite is tiny, portable, fast, light-weight database and works on all kinds of architectures (phones, laptops, cloud, edge devices etc).
 To enter sqlite, you type `> sqlite3`.
 To exit and return back to bash, you type `.quit`.